This website uses cookies to give you a better experience. For more information on why we use cookies, please read our cookie policy

 Councillors discussed Devolution at Full Council on Wednesday 19 March, and agreed that Hastings Borough Council would respond to the consultation.
 You can watch the council meeting and read the report detailing the council's proposed response.

-Hastings Borough Council has now responded to the consultation with our position, we would encourage all residents and stakeholders to have their say too - Hastings Borough Council’s response to the consultation on the Sussex and Brighton MCCA.pdf
+Hastings Borough Council also responded to the government consultation in March 2025 with our position.
+Hastings Borough Council’s response to the consultation on the Sussex and Brighton MCCA.pdf

 If the proposal is approved by the government after consultation, it is expected that elections to a Strategic Mayoral Authority would be held in May 2026.